 Following an internal investigation into the historical sales of certain FX derivatives products, Deutsche Bank is providing information to and otherwise cooperating with its regulators.
 In December 2023, the Spanish National Securities Market Commission ("CNMV") announced it will initiate proceedings against Deutsche Bank, S.A.E. for advisory services provided to Spanish clients in relation to FX derivative products.
 Separately, in September 2021, Deutsche Bank was served with a claim that was filed in the High Court of England and Wales by four companies within the Palladium Hotels Group ("PHG").
-PHG is claiming restitution or damages for alleged losses estimated at € 500 million in respect of FX derivatives trades entered into with Deutsche Bank between 2013 and 2019.
-They allege that the trades were missold by Deutsche Bank has filed a defense disputing the claim.
+PHG claimed restitution or damages for alleged losses estimated at € 500 million in respect of FX derivatives trades entered into with Deutsche Bank between 2013 and 2019.
+They alleged that the trades were mis-sold by Deutsche Bank and that one of the four PHG claimants lacked legal capacity to enter into some of the trades.
+Deutsche Bank filed a defense disputing the claim.
 In January 2024, PHG filed amended pleadings to include additional allegations of fraudulent misrepresentation.
-Deutsche Bank filed an amended defense in February 2024 which disputes the new allegations.
-PHG filed their amended reply to Deutsche Bank's defense on 2 April 2024.
-Trial is scheduled to commence in early 2025.
+Deutsche Bank filed an amended defense in February 2024 which disputed the new allegations.
+Deutsche Bank and PHG agreed a full and final settlement of the claim on confidential terms and the High Court proceedings were dismissed in July 2024.